twke18/CAST/docs/GETTING_STARTED_ADE_CONTEXT.md

 # Getting started with fine-tuning CAST on ADE20K and Pascal Context
 Our CAST can also be fine-tuned for fully-supervised semantic segmentation.
 In the paper, we use [Segmenter](https://github.com/rstrudel/segmenter) framework for all experiments.

 We provide the bashscripts for running fine-tuning experiments.
 By default, we use Deit-trained `CAST-S`.
-You can use larger models, e.g. `CAST-B` by replacing `--backbone deit_cast_small` with `--backbone deit_cast_base` in the bashscripts.
+You can use larger models, e.g. `CAST-B` by replacing `--backbone deit_cast_small` with `--backbone deit_cast_base` and set the correct path to the `--pretrained` argument in the bashscripts.

 See [MODEL_ZOO.md](MODEL_ZOO.md) for downloading our (pre-)trained model weights.